b3008/pulseCLI/README.md

 Building interfaces for webapps can be a complex task that can get in the way of component development and testing, especially under conditions that multiple stakeholders are involved.

-[pulseCLI](https://b3008.github.io/pulseCLI/) is a stand-in-until-you-make-your UI component that can help you get your project up and running.
+[pulseCLI](https://b3008.github.io/pulseCLI/) is a stand-in-until-you-make-your UI component that can help you get your project up and running, without having to settle on an information architecture.

+It is based on a system of panels, into which cards that contain UI components can be instantiated.
+Cards can be dragged and dropped between panels.
+Each panel also has its own command line which can parse commands with arguments.

 <!--